Close Menu

 Boosting Home Efficiency for Long-Term Savings

-Energy costs represent a significant portion of household expenses, and unlike many budget categories, efficiency improvements here pay dividends for years.
-Small upfront investments often generate returns that far exceed what you'd earn in a savings account.
+Energy costs account for a significant share of household expenses, and unlike many other budget categories, efficiency improvements here pay dividends for years.
+Small upfront investments often generate returns that far exceed what you’d earn in a savings account.

 Simple DIY Weatherization and Energy Tweaks